athomas-wtv/giftl-list-app/README.md

 and Material UI for design.
 MD UI will be added last.
 My main goal right now is to get the functionality in place because my personality tends to get hung up on the looks which can hinder progress.

+### Disclaimer
+Much of the front end code is sloppy and thrown together for the sake of getting the functionality working.
+Don't judge me :)

 ### Todo List
 * [ ] Implement Axios
 * [ ] Implement Redux